 We are exposed to litigation contingencies that, if realized, could have a material negative impact on our financial condition, results of operations, and cash flows.
 We deny liability in all currently threatened or pending litigation proceedings and believe we have valid bases to contest all claims made against us.
-At March 31, 2023, our litigation contingency accrual was immaterial (which does not include accrued expenses related to workers' compensation, vehicle-related personal injury, product and general liability claims, taxation issues and environmental matters).
-Based on current known facts, aggregate reasonably possible (but not probable, and therefore, not accrued) losses in excess of accruals for litigation contingencies are estimated to be \$13 million.
-If our assumptions or analyses regarding any of our contingencies are incorrect, or if facts change or future litigation arises, we could realize losses in excess of the recorded accruals (and in excess of the \$13 million referenced above), which could have a material negative impact on our financial condition, results of operations, and cash flows.
+At June 30, 2023, our litigation contingency accrual was immaterial (which does not include accrued expenses related to workers' compensation, vehicle-related personal injury, product and general liability claims, taxation issues, and environmental matters).
+Based on current known facts, aggregate reasonably possible (but not probable, and therefore, not accrued) losses in excess of accruals for litigation contingencies are estimated to be \$20 million.
+If our assumptions or analyses regarding any of our contingencies are incorrect, or if facts change or future litigation arises, we could realize losses in excess of the recorded accruals (including losses in excess of the \$20 million referenced above), which could have a material negative impact on our financial condition, results of operations, and cash flows.
 Also, we could be subject to future litigation of various types (including but not limited to litigation related to employment, intellectual property, environmental, taxation, vehicle-related personal injury, antitrust, climate change, and others) that could negatively impact our financial condition, results of operations, and cash flows.
-For more information regarding our litigation contingencies, see Item 1 Legal Proceedings on page 36 and Note 13 Contingencies on page 17 of the Notes to Consolidated Condensed Financial Statements.
+For more information regarding our litigation contingencies, see Item 1 Legal Proceedings on page 42 and Note 15